Test Your Fitness & Endurance with The Intense 300 Workout

 300 workout tip:

 You can also do this exercise with dumbbells.
-It's very similar to a deep squat just make sure you push through the heels and use your hamstrings to pull the weight all the way back up to standing.
+It's very similar to a deep squat just make sure you push through the heels and use your glutes and hamstrings to pull the weight all the way back up to standing.

 Sets RepsWeight/